icebit/Tag-Tracker/README.md

    cd ../client && npm install
    ```
 3. Set up environment variables:
-   - Create a `.env` file in the server directory with your MongoDB connection string
+   - Create a `.env` file in the server directory containing an environment variable `MONGODB_URI` with your MongoDB connection string
 4. Start the development servers:
    ```bash
    # Terminal 1